Colombia Tours for Solo Travelers

 Colombian connections flourish on this trip through shared moments at Berracas de la 13 and hands-on arepa-making in Medellín.
 The trails of Tayrona National Park and streets of Cartagena become more memorable with like-minded travelers, twin-share rooms, and group dining.

-Jelena, traveled in March
+Gabriela, traveled in October

 Shared activities include tejo games in Bogota, coffee tastings at Hacienda Combia, and rum sampling in Cartagena.
 Groups (ages 16+) visit San Agustin ruins and Tayrona's beaches, staying at Akawanka Lodge.